Major in English

-Careers: Students who study English receive a solid foundation for any profession that requires excellent analytical and communication skills.
-Graduates have enrolled in doctoral programs to continue their English studies.
-Others find employment in business, education, government and nonprofit agencies.
-Some students choose to pursue service upon graduation through organizations such as the Jesuit Volunteer Corps or the Peace Corps.
-Many students attend law school, medical school or M.B.A. programs.
-Others pursue teaching careers in secondary education, the media and publishing.
+What Can You Do With a Degree in English from SLU?A degree in English from SLU gives you a solid foundation for any profession that requires excellent analytical and communication skills.
+Graduates from SLU's English program are employed in business, education, government, and at nonprofit agencies.
+Some students choose to pursue service upon graduation through organizations such as Teach for America, Americorps, the Jesuit Volunteer Corps or the Peace Corps.